 Typically, income taxes are deducted automatically from paychecks.
 However, it's still mandatory to file an annual tax return.
 The income tax owed is determined by considering the taxable income earned, applying the corresponding tax rate, and subtracting any allowable deductions, such as those related to education or healthcare expenses.

 IRS is calculated on an individual basis, but married couples or those in civil partnerships have the option to file jointly.
 In these instances, the tax applies to the combined taxable income of the household members.
-As of 2024, the Portugal income tax rate for individuals ranges from 14.5 percent to 48 percent.
+The Portugal income tax rate for individuals ranges from 14.5 percent to 48 percent.

 Income tax in Portugal is imposed on revenues that are categorized into six key areas: